This recipe for Blueberry Cheesecake Keto Bagels will satisfy all those carb cravings you were having but without any of the guilt.

 - 2 Tsp Erythritol (separated)

-In a separate bowl, mix dry ingredients together (flour, baking powder and 1 tsp of erythritol)
+- In a separate bowl, mix almond flour, baking powder and 1 teaspoon of erythritol together and set aside.

 Amount Per Serving: Calories: 68 Total Fat: 5.1g Saturated Fat: 4g Trans Fat: 0g Unsaturated Fat: 10g Cholesterol: 78mg Sodium: 326mg Carbohydrates: 3.3g Fiber: 0.5g Sugar: 2g Protein: 3.8g